SanyamJain2704/tda_basics/rebuttal.md

-# These are the complete results for ogbg-ppa and across all three benchmarks, UTS descriptors and UTSTopPool deliver consistent, statistically significant gains over the baseline, with ogbg-ppa showing the strongest descriptor effect of the four.
+These are the complete results for ogbg-ppa and across all three benchmarks, UTS descriptors and UTSTopPool deliver consistent, statistically significant gains over the baseline, with ogbg-ppa showing the strongest descriptor effect of the four.

-## 1. Descriptor Ablation (UTS-Aug)
+## 1. UTS-Aug

 *Baseline: GIN (unregularized).
 Accuracy (%), official OGB species split, 3 seeds.*